I have yellowish sperm. Do I have an STI?

 Prostate infection

-A prostate infection can cause yellow semen.
-This can happen when bacteria from your urinary tract get into your prostate gland.
-Other symptoms of a prostate infection may include:
+A prostate infection (prostatitis) can cause yellow semen.
+This can occur when bacteria from your urinary tract enter your prostate gland.
+Prostatitis has four types:

 • Fever